mdancho84/mdancho84.github.io/_posts/2016-5-1-Marketing-Strategy-MBAs-Learn-Analytics.md

 ## Additional Resources:
 -----

-I hope now you understand the implication of analytics in a business, and how the MBA can use this to add value to the organization.
-To keep it the knowledge transfer going, here are a few resources:
+I hope you now understand the implication of analytics in a business and how the MBA can use this to add value by leveling up in data science.
+To keep the knowledge transfer going, here are a few resources:

 * [Comparing Analytics and Data Science](https://onlinebusiness.american.edu/blog/comparing-analytics-data-science/)